Face mask rules

 When face masks are required

-Everyone in NSW will be required to wear a face mask:
+All people in NSW over the age of 12 are required to wear a face mask:

 on a domestic commercial aircraft, including when the aircraft is flying above NSW.

 A person can remove their face mask if they are:

 eating or drinking